QuickBlox/CodeStyle-Guidelines-for-Developers/android/Java.md

 - [Programming practices](#programming-practices)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+#### Reference
+Use this reference for android code style :https://source.android.com/source/code-style.html

 #### Indentation
 Four spaces should be used, tabs need to be avoided, since they can look and behave different on different development machines.